DappioWonderlandGuide/guide/nftu.md

 ## How many $NFTU can I earn a day?
 One NFT staked will earn 10 $NFTU a day

-Visit here to start staking: https://app.dappio.xyz/nft-staking
+Visit here to start staking 👉 [NFT Staking ](https://app.dappio.xyz/nft-staking)

 ## What’s the tokenomics of $NFTU?